good-loop/doc/pages/policy/equal-opportunities.md

 committed not only to its legal obligations but also to the positive promotion of equality of opportunity in all aspects of employment.

-(b) It is the policy of Good-Loop Associates Ltd to ensure that the workplace is a safe and respectful environment for all people, regardless of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation, or religion.
+(b) It is the policy of Good-Loop Ltd to ensure that the workplace is a safe and respectful environment for all people, regardless of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation, or religion.